 The Centers for Disease Control and Prevention identifies heart disease as the leading cause of death in the United States.
 In addition, The American Heart Association estimates that one in five Americans have some form of cardiovascular disease.

-The cardiologists on staff will utilize an individualized approach for each patient and will coordinate with other healthcare professionals including surgeons and emergency care physicians as needed.
+The cardiologists on staff utilize an individualized approach for each patient and coordinate with other healthcare professionals, including surgeons and emergency care physicians as needed.
 Our goal is to help each patient live a long life with a healthy heart.

 If you need a referral to a physician at Fort Duncan Regional Medical Center, call our free Direct Doctors Plus® referral service at 866-341-3362.